-If you’re adventurous enough to sign up for a multi-day hike, whether in the Highlands of Scotland or on a far-off mountain range abroad, then you’re almost definitely going to enjoy yourself when you’re out there.
-But here are a handful of tips on how to train for a serious hike while living in the greys of a city, to help you feel that little bit more prepared.
+If you’re adventurous enough to sign up for a multi-day hike, whether in the Highlands of Scotland or on a far-off mountain range abroad, chances are, you’re going to enjoy yourself when you’re out there whatever happens.
+Still, preparation never hurt.
+So here are a handful of tips on how to train for a mountain hike while living in the greys of a city, to help you feel that little bit more prepared.

 1. Wear in your hiking boots